DaveVoyles/darkflow/README.md

 These can grow to 100mb+ per file, so for that reason they are not included in the repository.
 In case the weight file cannot be found on the [Darknet site](https://pjreddie.com/darknet/yolo/), the [author of Darkflow uploaded some of his here](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU), which include yolo-full and yolo-tiny of v1.0, tiny-yolo-v1.1 of v1.1 and yolo, tiny-yolo-voc of v2.

 You will need to place all of the weights in the `bin/` folder.
-I would recommend re-naming the `yolo-tiny` to `tiny-yolo` so that the names are consistent with the `.cfg` files you will pair them with in the following steps.
 In the end, your structure should look like this:

 ```
 |- darkflow-master/